rubinda/up2Go_notes/docs/release-management/releasing-a-patch.md

 width="600px"
 />

 Open the Package Version details and add the product release.
 It differs based on the Major.Minor version, consult the previous package version to figure out which release it belongs to if you are unsure.
 E.g. for finding the product release for _13.9.14 (CPRM)_ open _13.9.13 (CPRM)_.
+You should also populate the "GIT" link to the appropriate Github release.

 <img
 src={require('./img/release_patch-package_version.png').default}